Vandivier/arias-tale-rpg/docs/src/narrative/arc-integrated.md

    - A massive monster, the Dreadwing Knight, appears.
    - The Crimson Vanguard, The Silver Phoenix, and Aria's Guild ally to confront it.

-4. Confrontation with the Dreadwing Knight
+4. The Dreadwing Knight

-   - Dozens are killed
+   - Dozens are killed in the confrontation.
    - The Dreadwing Knight is defeated and his massive body turns to stone; a purple portal opens in his body.
    - Vaelor stands watch over the gate with a small party while most head for town to rest.